knative/community/elections/README.md

 type: "docs"
 ---

-# Knative Elections
+# Knative TOC Elections

-This document outlines how to conduct a Knative Technical Oversight Committee election.
+This document section outlines how to conduct a Knative Technical Oversight Committee election.
 See [TOC election process](../mechanics/TOC.md) for more information of how the committee decides when to have elections, eligibility for voting, eligibility for candidacy, maximal representation, etc.

 ## Process